ssolbak/medium-node-apps/README.md

 ## Opinions change

 We are always improving as developers.
 New frameworks come with new approaches.
-Talk to me in 3 months, I'll be doing things differently.
+Talk to me in 3 months, I'll be doing things differently :)